Sanford Rosenthal: Antibiotic cure for pneumonia

-Based on his observation that sodium formaldehyde sulfoxylate also has antibacterial activity, Dr. Rosenthal began work on another group of sulfur-containing compounds -– the sulfa drugs.
+Based on his observation that sodium formaldehyde sulfoxylate also has antibacterial activity, Rosenthal began work on another group of sulfur-containing compounds -– the sulfa drugs.

 His decade-long work on sulfa drugs led to his discovery of a treatment for pneumococcal pneumonia with sulfanilamide.

 Burn therapy

-In the early 1940s, Dr. Rosenthal worked on improving the ability of victims of severe burns to survive.
+In the early 1940s, Rosenthal worked on improving the ability of victims of severe burns to survive.

 Death commonly resulted from shock due to fluid (plasma) loss from the burned skin.
 He discovered that the replacement of the salts that are in the secreted plasma is the key to a successful and simplified treatment.

-During the 1950s and early 1960s, Dr. Rosenthal and colleagues undertook a long-term study to test the efficacy of drinking a saline solution (containing table salt and baking soda) to replace the lost salts (the "Peru Project").
+During the 1950s and early 1960s, Rosenthal and colleagues undertook a long-term study to test the efficacy of drinking a saline solution (containing table salt and baking soda) to replace the lost salts (the "Peru Project").

 His research group demonstrated that this therapy was an effective alternative to the traditional treatment using intravenous injections of whole blood or plasma.

 The simplified burn therapy remains widely used.

 Histamines

-Dr. Rosenthal and his collaborators were pioneers in the area of histamine biochemistry and physiology.
+Rosenthal and his collaborators were pioneers in the area of histamine biochemistry and physiology.

-They developed a widely-used method for quantifying histamine, worked on the pharmacology of histamines, and determined the biosynthetic pathway for spermidine.
+They developed a widely used method for quantifying histamine, worked on the pharmacology of histamines, and determined the biosynthetic pathway for spermidine.

-Dr. Rosenthal also collaborated in research on the role of polyamines in the function of viral DNA.
+Rosenthal also collaborated in research on the role of polyamines in the function of viral DNA.

 Awards and honors

-Dr. Rosenthal was elected to the American Academy of Arts and Sciences in 1979.
+Rosenthal was elected to the American Academy of Arts and Sciences in 1979.

 He was also a member of American Medical Association, American Society for Pharmacology and Experimental Therapeutics, Society of American Bacteriologists, and Society for Experimental Biology and Medicine.

 In 1962, he received the Public Health Service Meritorious Service Medal from the U.S. Department of Health, Education, and Welfare.

 In 1973, he received the Harvey Stuart Allen Distinguished Service Award from the American Burn Association.

 In 1980, he received the Award for Experimental Therapeutics from the American Society for Pharmacology and Experimental Therapeutics in recognition of his pioneering work on the treatment of shock due to burns.